doriantaylor/rb-forget-passwords/README.md

 that to populate the `REMOTE_USER` field, which can then be picked up by any downstream authorization handler or Web application.

 Users of this system must be pre-authorized.
-The `lazyauth-cli` command-line tool that ships with this package has a verb for doing this.
+The `forgetpw` command-line tool that ships with this package has a verb for doing this.
 Since the primary use case for this module is client extranets, and it is customary that everybody at Widgets, Inc., will have a